mrviduus/caffeinate-windows/README.md

 - **More robust process management** with proper cleanup
 - **PowerShell best practices** throughout

-Use `Get-Help .\caffeinate.ps1 -Full` to see detailed documentation.einate.ps1
+Use `Get-Help .\caffeinate.ps1 -Full` to see detailed documentation.

-*A drop‑in, macOS‑style **caffeinate** command for Windows written in pure PowerShell.*

-`caffeinate.ps1` prevents your PC from sleeping, turning off the display, or idling out—exactly like the macOS `caffeinate` utility.
-It relies solely on the Win32 API (`SetThreadExecutionState`) and therefore **requires no installation, admin rights, or external modules.**

 ---